Welcome

 Sjaak comes with a command-line tool for playing engine-engine matches called Sjef.
 This uses Sjaak as a referee so it can handle all variants that Sjaak knows about (in particular, it does not handle Seirawan chess, although I have a work-around in mind for that).

-All programs are freely available (under the terms of the GNU General Public Licence) and can be used with any chess GUI that implements the UCI (Jazz) or XBoard/WinBoard (Jazz, Sjaak, Leonidas) protocols.
+All programs are freely available (under the terms of the GNU General Public Licence) and can be used with any chess GUI that implements the UCI (Jazz) or XBoard/WinBoard (Jazz, Sjaak, Leonidas, Postduif) protocols.